AliIbnIbrahim/tutorials.Entity-Relationships/README.md

 # Understanding Entities and Relationships

 Within the FIWARE platform, the context of an entity represents the state of a physical or conceptural object which exists in the real world.

 ## Entities within a stock management system

 For a simple stock management system, we will only need four types of entity.
 The relationship between our entities is defined as shown:

 ![](https://fiware.github.io/tutorials.Entity-Relationships/img/entities.png)

 -   A store is a real world bricks and mortar building. **Store** entities would have properties such as:
-    -   A name of the store e.g. "Checkpoint Markt"
+    -   A name of the store e.g. "Mini Market"
-    -   An address "Friedrichstraße 44, 10969 Kreuzberg, Berlin"
+    -   An address "Avenue Sidi Mohamed Ben Abdallah 24, 90040 Marshan, Tanger"
-    -   A phyiscal location e.g. _52.5075 N, 13.3903 E_
+    -   A phyiscal location e.g. _35.7823 N, -5,8308 E_
 -   A shelf is a real world device to hold objects which we wish to sell.
 Each **Shelf** entity would have properties such as:
-    -   A name of the shelf e.g. "Wall Unit"
+    -   A name of the shelf e.g. "Etagere A2"
-    -   A phyiscal location e.g. _52.5075 N, 13.3903 E_
+    -   A phyiscal location e.g. _35.7823 N, -5,8308 E_
     -   A maximum capacity
     -   An association to the store in which the shelf is present
 -   A product is defined as something that we sell - it is conceptural object. **Product** entities would have properties such as:
-    -   A name of the product e.g. "Vodka"
+    -   A name of the product e.g. "Jus Orange bouteille"
-    -   A price e.g. 13.99 Euros
+    -   A price e.g. 2.90 Dirhams
     -   A size e.g. Small
 -   An inventory item is another conceptural entity, used to assocate products, stores, shelves and physical objects.
     **Inventory Item** entities would have properties such as: